NFL Mock Draft 4.0

 Mike Rigz’s NFL Mock Draft

-Mike Rigz: I used to believe the in the phrase “best player available” when it came to the NFL Draft, but now I think that’s just a cliche.
+Mike Rigz: I used to believe in the phrase “best player available” when it came to the NFL Draft, but now I think that’s just a cliche.
 Something that a Head Coach or General Manager says when talking to the media.
-In a win-now league, every team knows who they’re targeting at the NFL Draft, and the goal is the get that player in a position to contribute immediately.
+In a win-now league, every team knows who they’re targeting at the NFL Draft, and the goal is to get that player in a position to contribute immediately.
 With money and contracts looming overhead constantly, I think players lost in free agency become top positions of need to be filled at a cheaper price.
 A perfect example the Packers drafting Ridley to replace Jordy Nelson, a productive player in the Packers offseason but too expensive on the books.
 Or the Cowboys drafting WR Courtland Sutton so they have leverage in contract negotiations with Dez Bryant.
 If he doesn’t restructure his deal it makes it easier to cut him.

 I also feel there is no team right now that seems more aggressive to move up the board than the Buffalo Bills.
 As you can see with a lot of the Mock Drafts in this article, we feel the Bills could get right up to the top 5 to land a franchise quarterback.
 The Giants have multiple needs and seem like the best trade partner.
 In my Mock Draft, I have the Giants trading back and picking Guice and Hernandez, a two-for-one deal that helps their team improve drastically overnight.
 I almost added another trade for the Eagles moving back out of the first round, but wasn’t sure who would be the partner.
 I can almost guarantee the Eagles and possibly Jaguars and Vikings trade back.
 All three teams seem strong in every position and if they want to remain strong they should stockpile picks and add depth.